Pediatric Dental Emergencies

 If bleeding has occurred, place gauze over the wound and have your child apply light pressure.
 This will help to stop bleeding.
 You can also provide your child with an over the counter pain reliever or use an ice pack if they are experiencing pain.
 These types of injuries typically heal on their own within a few days.
 If the bleeding is severe, however, and does not stop after 15 minutes, then you should take your child to the emergency room.

 Some types of toothaches can also be handled at home.
 While toothaches are often indicative of an infection or another issue, they can also be caused simply because the food is lodged between the teeth.
 Before rushing out the door, have your child thoroughly brush and floss their teeth, and rinse with warm water.
 You should also look at their gums for redness and swelling.
 If there is nothing stuck, or you suspect an infection, then you should call the office right away to schedule an appointment.
+Read more about what to do when your child has a dental emergency.

 Emergency Care in the Office